Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**: Similarities - Both have some places where the Velocity (in Vacuum) reach outside of the estimated error.
-Although that is a big assumption because the dotted lines aren't labeled as such.
+Although that is a big assumption because the dotted lines aren’t labeled as such.
 For the most part, the line depicting the mean velocity stays within the dashed error lines.
 Differences - The real data mean average goes outside of the error lines around June 9, while the simulated mean velocity line reaches outside of the errors lines around June 24.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
-Are there other patterns in the data that might help explain the difference between Michelson's estimate and `LIGHTSPEED_VACUUM`?
+Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?

 ``` r
 ## Note: No need to edit this chunk!